 This is because a person trained to hurt you is trying to do just that.
 It’s not like dealing with a hoodlum off the streets.
 A fighter’s punches have power behind them.
 But Rocky said it best:

 It ain’t about how hard you hit.
 It’s about how hard you can get hit and keep moving forward; how much you can take and keep moving forward.
 That’s how winning is done!

-The training in boxing is extremely gruelling and rough.
+The training in boxing is extremely grueling and rough.
 You will experience tremendous pain just getting in fighting shape.

-ESPN ranked boxing the toughest sport to compete in and for good reason.
-It’s painful to train, painful to compete, but if you push through the pain then the glory is all yours.
-If you’re not sure how to push through the pain don’t worry I got you, read how to embrace pain.
+ESPN ranked boxing the toughest sport to compete in, for a good reason.
+It’s painful to train and compete, but if you push through the pain, then the glory is all yours.
+If you’re unsure how to push through the pain, don’t worry I got you.
+Read how to embrace pain.